Export Textures

 To export model textures, the following criteria have to be met:

-- Your model needs to have a material applied to it.
+1. Your model needs to have a material applied to it.
 More specifically, it needs to have a Standard, Multi/Sub-Object or Shell* material.
+This material exports as the VMT.

-- The bitmaps must use the same Mapping Channel as is used by the UVW.
+• The bitmaps must use the same Mapping Channel as is used by the UVW.
 The channel you use for the UVW must match the bitmap mapping channel and must match the Mapping Channel shown in the Model & Basic QC Rollout.
+For Auto-detection, set the WWMT UI mapping channel to 0.

-- The texture exporter will also make VTFs (Valve Texture Files) for bitmaps that are in the Bump, Specular, Ambient, Displacement and Self-Illumination slots.
+• The texture exporter will make VTFs (Valve Texture Files) for bitmaps that are in the Diffuse, Bump, Specular Level, Specular, Ambient, Displacement and Self-Illumination slots.
 Please refer to this page on what material types, slots and other tips regarding texture application.
+If no diffuse bitmap exists, the diffuse color will be used.

 Once these steps have been taken, you can export your textures.